InvasiveH8ter/NASDM/README.md

 ```
 #### Install Packages

 The script will pause and ask you if you wish to proceed.
 Type y and hit enter.
+You only have to install packages into your environment once.
+In the future, you can simpley activate your environment and open your Jupyter notebook as described below.

 ```
 conda install earthengine-api